807502278/ComfyUI-WJNodes/README.md

 - Ready to use upon download.
 No need to install dependencies for the time being.
 - If there are new functions or suggestions, please provide feedback.
 - Attention!
 The delfile node is not recommended for use on servers.
 I am not responsible for any losses incurred.
+- To disable the delfile node, change the 'DelFile=True' of node/file.exe to 'DelFile=False'

 **Node list:**
 - Image operations